Troublesome Topic: Solomon’s Many Accomplishments

 Metallurgy

 According to the book Aligning with Heaven by David Herzog, Solomon expanded iron production into the largest iron production process in the ancient near east, making Ezion Geber, on the shores of the red sea, in the land of Edom which Solomon controlled, the “Pittsburgh of old Palestine.”
 In Ezion Geber have been found the remains of what was obviously a large blast furnace using something similar to what we call the Bessemer system which was “discovered” in either 1851 or 1856, depending on whom you credit.
-Predecessors of the Bessemer systems were possibly in existence as early as the 11th century or even the 9th century in China and other parts of East Asia.
+Predecessors of the Bessemer systems were possibly in existence as early as the 11th century AD or even the 9th century AD in China and other parts of East Asia.
 But Solomon predated them by over 2000 years!

 Maritime Trade